adrienjoly/ideas/index.md

        data-dir="left"
        title="Powered by Lead Stories' OpenShareCount">0</a>
   </span>
-- #WIP "Freelance Directory": A chatbot or web ui in which freelancers can toggle technologies for which then would like to receive missions, and share missions to relevant colleagues depending on underlying technologies
+- <span class="hashtag">#WIP</span> "Freelance Directory": A chatbot or web ui in which freelancers can toggle technologies for which then would like to receive missions, and share missions to relevant colleagues depending on underlying technologies
   <span id="1931155630" class="vote-button">
     <a href="https://twitter.com/share?ref_src=twsrc%5Etfw"
        class="twitter-share-button"